 Notable Regional Varieties of Shoyu

 Asahikawa ramen is characterized by its soy sauce-based broth filled with thin, hard, and wavy noodles.
 The broth is typically flavored with kelp, anchovies, pork bones, and chicken, and some of the most common toppings for Asahikawa ramen include pork, bamboo shoots, eggs, and spring onions.

-In order to counter Hokkaido’s cold weather, lard is usually added to create an oily layer which prevents the ramen from cooling down too quickly.
+In order to counter Hokkaido’s cold weather, lard is usually added to create an oily layer that prevents the ramen from cooling down too quickly.
 Interestingly, on the city’s outskirts, there are 8 famous ramen shops located beside one another, called Asahikawa Ramen Village.

 Kitakata ramen comes from a little town that is outside of Tokyo with only 50,000 residents.
-The origination comes from its wavy chinese style noodle.
+The origination comes from its wavy Chinese style noodle.
 So what actually is it?
 The essential base is a soy-sauce soup, as historically soy sauce was readily available from the many storehouses around the town.
-Niboshi (sardines), tonkotsu (pig bones) and sometimes chicken and vegetables make the stock.
+Niboshi (sardines), tonkotsu (pig bones), and sometimes chicken and vegetables make the stock.
 Typical toppings are chashu, spring onions, fermented bamboo shoots, and sometimes naruto, a pink and white swirl of cured fish cake.

 Tokyo ramen is the pure Shoyu ramen.
-The unique quality of Tokyo ramen broth-never comes to a boil.
+The unique quality of Tokyo ramen broth never comes to a boil.
 The sauce is a combination of soy sauce and Japanese-style soup stock.
 Common toppings are chashu, menma, green onion, a boiled egg, and nori (dried Japanese seaweed).

-Get restaurant-quality Shoyu ramen today- AT HOME!
+Get authentically Japanese shoyu ramen today- AT HOME!